Recently, someone asked me if you can do

 At under $200, the Arbor Catalyst is

 NOTE: a premium, pricier alternative to the Catalyst is the Loaded Tan Tien ($300+), often seen as one of the best longboards for freestyle tricks on the market.
 The Tan Tien is also a drop-through with large kicks for tricks, but contrary to the Catalyst, it has a certain amount of flex, which some freestyle riders like.
 The Tan Tien has a reputation for being extremely durable, lightweight, and very responsive.
 It’s a highly versatile board also great for carving, pumping, pushing, and even freeriding.
-See
+See the Tan Tien page on the Loaded boards website for specs and pricing.

 3. Best dancing tricks longboard: Landyachtz Stratus